 What Is The Best Age To Start Soccer?

 The sport of soccer is currently the most popular sport in the world, and thousands of children begin playing the game each and every year.
-As far as the best age to start playing soccer, the younger the child starts, usually the better they will become and the more they will enjoy playing.
+As far as the best age to start playing soccer, the younger the child starts, the better they will become and the more they will enjoy playing.
 That is not to say that anyone is too old to pick up the game.
+In general, the best age to start soccer is between three and 11.
+Younger players focus mostly on fundamentals, so the best age to start learning the game itself is between six and 11.

 Avoiding Parent Pressure